Workflow-Manager-admin/storycine-ai-60327-be0795a3/storycine_ai_frontend/README.md

 **Important security notes:**
 - Never expose your secret API key in public repositories or client-side logs.
 - Consider using a backend proxy for stricter security if you distribute your frontend broadly.

 ---

+## ElevenLabs API Integration

+- The project includes a reusable ElevenLabs text-to-speech service and a sample component as a demo.
+- Add your ElevenLabs API key to `.env` as `REACT_APP_ELEVENLABS_API_KEY`.
+- See `src/ElevenLabsDemo.js` and `src/services/elevenLabsApi.js` for details.

+---